 That said, how do you collect and analyze Kubernetes metrics?

-Engineering teams do this by evaluating different abstraction levels, like containers, pods, nodes, and Kubernetes clusters.
-Engineers often collect as many metrics as possible before they can zero in on select Key Performance Indicators (KPIs) that suit their unique K8s monitoring needs.
+Engineering teams evaluate different abstraction levels, like containers, pods, nodes, and Kubernetes clusters.
+Engineers often collect as many metrics as possible before zeroing in on select Key Performance Indicators (KPIs) that suit their unique K8s monitoring needs.

 In general, Kubernetes metrics are collected in one of two ways: